Enterprise Architecture Overview Training Course

 OCSMP Model Builder - Fundamentals prep

-21 HoursThe OCSMP Model Builder – Fundamental examination assesses the knowledge and skills necessary to create a basic SysML model of a system.
-This exam covers key concepts and organization of models, capturing and managing basic requirements, structure and behavior models, parametric models, allocation relationships, and the use of stereotypes.
-With the knowledge and skills gained at this level, along with proficiency in a suitable SysML modeling tool, individuals holding the OCSMP Model Builder – Fundamental Certification should be able to effectively contribute to modeling tasks within a Systems Engineering team that employs a model-based systems engineering approach using SysML.
-The OCSMP Model Builder – Fundamental Certification is a prerequisite for the program’s two higher levels and requires the OCSMP Model User Certification as its prerequisite.
+21 HoursThe OCSMP Model Builder – Fundamental examination evaluates the knowledge and skills necessary to construct a basic SysML model of a system.
+It covers model concepts and organization, basic requirements capture and management, structure and behavior models, parametric models, allocation relationships, and the use of stereotypes.
+With the knowledge and skills covered at this level, plus familiarity with a suitable SysML modeling tool, a holder of the OCSMP Model Builder – Fundamental Certification should be a productive contributor to modeling tasks performed by a Systems Engineering team employing a model-based systems engineering approach using SysML.
+The OCSMP Model Builder – Fundamental Certification is a prerequisite for the program’s two higher levels, and requires the OCSMP Model User Certification as its prerequisite.

 Systems Modeling with SysML and Enterprise Architect (EA)

-21 HoursIn this instructor-led, live training in Serbia (online or onsite), participants will learn how to use SysML as implemented in Enterprise Architect (EA) to carry out system requirements analysis and modeling.
+21 HoursIn this instructor-led training located in Serbia (online or onsite), participants will learn how to employ SysML within Enterprise Architect (EA) to perform system requirements analysis and modeling.

 By the end of this training, participants will be able to: